-- franking credits that will arise from the payment of the amount of the provision for income tax; - (a) (b) franking debits that will arise from the payment of dividends recognised as a liability at the reporting date; and - (c) franking credits that will arise from the receipt of dividends recognised as receivables at the reporting date.
+franking debits that will arise from the payment of dividends recognised as a liability at the reporting date; and franking credits that will arise from the receipt of dividends recognised as receivables at the reporting date. (b)

 The consolidated amounts include franking credits that would be available to the parent entity, Metarock Group Limited, if distributable profits of subsidiaries were paid as dividends.